sdclibbery/tradr/README.md

- x Optimise: ignore orders outside range x Add ZRX to homepage and accounts page x Volume scaling on all candle graphs
+ x Optimise: ignore orders outside range x Add ZRX to homepage and accounts page x Volume scaling on all candle graphs x Have extended y axis on analysis page
 * Have second account history graph in Btc as well as the Eur one
 * Add backup automation with monitoring of some kind